Wilson-michael/CCNA-Study-Aid/VLSMStudyGuide.md

-# Variable Length Subnetting Method (VLSM) slash notes
+## Variable Length Subnetting Method (VLSM) slash notes

+## Overview

+A hugely important aspect of Networking is understanding and implementing Variable Length Subnet Masking.
+I found that creating a table for each subnet size helped me to be more efficient at creating different subnets and avoiding the mistakes that were most common for me.
+This is currently only identifying Class C networks, but may continue into Classes A and B in the future.

 ## /24